Cow’s milk-based formula can harm premature babies.

 The study found lack of transparency was complemented by favorable conclusions in more than 90% of the trials, pointing to an obvious industry bias.

-What Can I Do if My Child or I Have Suffered from Necrotizing Enterocolitis and Its Long-Term Effects?
+What Can I Do if My Child Has Suffered from NEC?

 There is no way to know how many children and families have suffered harm from NEC caused by formula.
-While each case is different, some qualifying characteristics apply.
+While each case is different, you may be able to seek compensation if the following qualifying characteristics apply to your case:

 First, your child must have been born on or after January 1, 2006.